advis61/OracleOfDereth/README.md

 ![Oracle of Dereth](./docs/OracleOfDereth.png)

 ## Getting Started
-- You must be running the latest Decal, v2.9.8.3.
+- This plugin requires the latest Decal, v2.9.8.3.
 It will fail to register in previous versions.

 - Download the latest OracleOfDereth.dll from the [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases) page.